khritish17/Procedural-3d-terrain-generator/README.md

   >    - After the installation completes, it's a good idea to restart your computer, although it's not always strictly necessary.
 This ensures all environment variables are correctly set.
 </details>

+###  Install the python library dependencies
+After installing the Python and Microsoft Visual C++, download the Addon Installer Package [from here]()

-After installing these, open your terminal/command prompt in the downloaded directory and run:
+open your terminal/command prompt in the downloaded directory and run:

 ```Bash
 pip install -r requirements.txt